Joe McGluwa

-Joseph Job McGluwa (born 23 August 1963) is a South African politician who served as the Leader of the Democratic Alliance in the North West province from 2015 to 2020.
-He has been serving as a Member of the National Assembly since 16 August 2018.
-He previously served in the National Assembly from 2009 to 2015.
-McGluwa served as a Member of the North West Provincial Legislature from 2015 to 2018.
+Joseph Job McGluwa (born 23 August 1963) is a South African politician who was the leader of the Democratic Alliance in the North West province from 2015 to 2020.
+He has been a member of the National Assembly since 16 August 2018.
+He was previously in the National Assembly from 2009 to 2015.
+McGluwa was a member of the North West Provincial Legislature from 2015 to 2018.

 Before becoming a member of the Democratic Alliance, he was a member of the now-defunct Independent Democrats.
 He joined the Democratic Alliance when the Independent Democrats amalgamated with the party.
-He was the DA's North West Premier candidate for the 2019 elections.
+He was the DA's North West premier candidate for the 2019 elections.

 Early life and education

-Born one of five children, McGluwa grew up in the Alabama, Klerksdorp.
-He matriculated from the Alabama Senior Secondary School and proceeded to study at the University of South Africa and achieved a certificate in Governance and Public Leadership.
-He obtained an Advanced Certificate in Public Administration and Leadership from the University of the Witwatersrand.
-McGluwa also obtained a Post-Graduate Diploma in Management from the same university.
+One of five children, McGluwa grew up in the Alabama, Klerksdorp.
+He matriculated from the Alabama Senior Secondary School and proceeded to study at the University of South Africa and achieved a certificate in governance and public leadership.
+He obtained an Advanced Certificate in public administration and leadership from the University of the Witwatersrand.
+McGluwa also obtained a post-graduate diploma in management from the same university.